|

 The body of the recorder is milled out of a solid block of light metal alloy

-and all components are created with the finest eye for detail.
+and all components are created with a fine eye for detail.

-Because of its extreme stability, its superb audio quality and unrivalled mechanical
+Because of its stability, its superb audio quality and unrivalled mechanical

-reliability, the Nagra SN became the preferred recording machine for many
+reliability, the Nagra SN became a desired gadget in the motion picture industry

 |